 In several Western media outlets, articles have appeared in which, citing some U.S. officials who have received new intelligence data, it is alleged that the Nord Stream gas pipeline was blown up by opponents of Vladimir Putin, most likely not affiliated with President Zelenskyy’s government.
 A certain person rented a yacht and hired elite divers and explosives experts to carry out the operation.
 We believe that for many years there will be no compelling evidence in favor of one line of inquiry or another.

 At the time of recording yesterday's sitrep, in which we talked about the shooting of a Ukrainian prisoner of war, it was assumed that he was Timofey Mykolaivich Shadura.
-However, Ukrainian journalist Yuriy Butusov identified the POW as Oleksandr Ihorevich Matsievskiy from the 163rd Territorial Defense Battalion.
+However, Ukrainian journalist Yuriy Butusov identified the POW as Oleksandr Ihorevich Matsievskyi from the 163rd Territorial Defense Battalion.
 As a special sign, a patch above his right eyebrow is indicated.
-Butusov also claims that he saw post-mortem photographs of Matsievskiy's body and his injuries correspond to the bullet entry points which we saw in the video with the execution of the POW.
+Butusov also claims that he saw post-mortem photographs of Matsievskyi's body and his injuries correspond to the bullet entry points which we saw in the video with the execution of the POW.